 In their remarks, security agents assured that strategies were in place to guarantee a peaceful election.

-Speaking on behalf of the Oyo police command, ACP Ekanem Usen avowed that the police had 100 percent synergy with other security agencies.
+Speaking on behalf of the Oyo police command, ACP Ekanem Usen vowed that the police work in 100 per cent synergy with other security agencies.

 On his part, Director, National Orientation Agency (NOA), Oyo State, Mr Odedokun Kayode cautioned politicians against attempting to overwhelm electoral officials.

-Acknowledging the crucial nature of the election, Mr Biodun Popoola, on behalf of the state chapter of Inter-Party Advisory Council (IPAC), urged political parties and their supporters to embrace the imperative of the election being peaceful.
+Acknowledging the crucial nature of the election, Mr Biodun Popoola, on behalf of the state chapter of the Inter-Party Advisory Council (IPAC), urged political parties and their supporters to embrace the imperative of a peaceful election.

 Representing Civil Societies Organisation, Aisha Ismail observed that the people at the grassroots still express apathy towards the election,